What are termites?

 Are termites dangerous?

 Termites are dangerous pests.
-Though they pose no direct danger to people, they are responsible for extensive and costly structural damage.
+Though they pose no direct danger to northern New Jersey residents, they are responsible for extensive and costly structural damage.
 Termites are responsible for causing more than 5 billion dollars in damage across the country each year.
 Termite damage isn’t typically covered by homeowners' insurance, as their damage is generally viewed as preventable.
 Termites enter homes "silently" and can work for months, or even years, without detection.
 They work on the inside of the wood they have invaded leaving the outside looking "normal".
 More times than not a termite infestation isn’t discovered until their damage is extensive.

 Why do I have a termite problem?